 National Lighthouse Day

-Date When Celebrated : This holiday is always observed on August 7
+When is National Lighthouse Day?
+This holiday is always celebrated on August 7

-National Lighthouse Day honors and commemorates a beacon of light that symbolizes safety and security for boats at sea.
+All over the world, lighthouses are a guiding light leading boats to safe harbors.
+National Lighthouse Day is today, an August 7 holiday.
+This special day honors and commemorates a beacon of light that symbolizes safety and security for boats at sea.

-On August 7, 1789, through an Act of Congress, the Federal Government took over responsibility for building and operating our nation's lighthouses.
-The government recognized the importance to ships at sea to find safe harbor during fog and storms.
-Over the years, lighthouses have saved many ships, and an untold number of lives.
+On August 7, 1789, through an Act of Congress, the Federal Government took over responsibility for building and operating our nation’s lighthouses.
+The government recognized the importance of lighthouses to ships at sea to find safe harbor during fog and storms.
+Over the years, lighthouses have saved many ships and an untold number of lives.

 Throughout maritime history, Lighthouses have shined their powerful, sweeping lights through the fog and storms, allowing ships of all kinds to find their way back to port during inclement weather.
 With the advent of radar and GPS technology, lighthouses have taken a back seat in guiding ships to port.
 However, they remain the universal symbol of safe harbor to ships and communities that rely upon the sea for their livelihood.